undevin/AlarmCoreData/README.md

 Take a moment to look through the project and get familiar with the current state.
 Notice that the `starter` branch includes an Xcode project with `CoreData` already imported.
 Other points to note include:  `xcdatamodel` is blank, the project has been organized into a basic file structure, your `info.plist` has been moved to `Resources` and its file path updated, and the project's default `ViewController` has been deleted.

-Tip: If you don’t see anything in your project of file folder, you likely need to pull from the remote starter branch.
+Tip: If you don’t see anything in your project or file folder, you likely need to pull from the remote starter branch.

 On the `storyboard` file you should see two `TableViewControllers`.
 The first `TableViewController` has a custom cell with two labels, and a UI Switch.
 The labels have default text that signifies what data they will showcase.
 The Switch is set to `On` and will be used to toggle if the alarm is active or not.